 The Torrance Workshop-Retreat will consist of successive Zoom meetings over the space of a weekend.
 Breaks in between online sessions will allow time for reading presenter materials, meditation, and backchannel conversation.
 The Workshop-Retreat is designed for students and scholars, but will also interest pastors and lay people.

 Torrance Workshop-Retreats are different from other conferences.
 Rather than a typical conference, this event is a retreat, and a workshop.

-There will be three presenters per session, with 24 minutes for each project.
+Except for roundtables, there will be three presenters per session, with 24 minutes for each project.
 Each researcher will present a project for up to 12 minutes, leaving 12 minutes for discussion.
 Each 12-minute presentation will consist of at least the three following components: